Hallelujah! I'm a Bum (album)

 Hallelujah!
 I'm a Bum is the seventh studio album by Chicago-based rock band Local H. Interviews with the band have revealed that it is a concept album based on politics in the United States.
 Although the album was completed in spring of 2012, the band chose to release it in September as to be closer to the 2012 presidential election.
-The album makes frequent use of the sounds of the El Train in Chicago to transition songs.
+The album makes frequent use of the sounds of the Chicago “L” train to transition between songs.

 The album's title is inspired by the Al Jolson film of the same name.

 The song "Look Who's Walking on Four Legs Again" is performed by Scott Lucas's second band Scott Lucas and the Married Men.